Pankaj3112/softpy/packages/compiler/README.md

 # Softpy Compiler

-Softpy is a minimal CLI for running `.spy` files.
+Softpy is a Python-inspired language that compiles to JavaScript.

 ## Installation